fireh9lly/just-the-docs-forestry/docs/database.md

 Below the field list is the **+ Add row** button, which adds a new row to the end of your data table. (**Alpha alert**: Table rows can't be reordered currently.)

+At the bottom of the window is a list of the table's rows, in order.
+These can be edited here, or deleted using the **X** button.

-**Remember** that data stored in the database is _immutable_: it can't be changed during the game.
+During the game, data can be retrieved from a data table using the `getData()`, `getDataRange()`, and `getDataRow()` functions. **Remember** that data stored in the database is _immutable_: it can't be changed during the game.
 If you need modify something defined in a data table, the best way is to make a copy of the data by storing it in a variable; you will then be able to modify the variable like any other.